ForDissertationBA/Dissertation2526/README.md

 The loaders support the formats implemented in the notebooks, including JSONL, CSV and Parquet where applicable.

+## Integrated result workbooks

+The repository also includes a folder containing the integrated Excel outputs produced from the five experiment notebooks.
+These files are provided so that the reported tables and metrics can be inspected without rerunning the full modelling pipeline.

+The workbooks correspond to the notebooks as follows:

+- `Fixed_Temporal_Split_integrated_raw_data.xlsx`
+  Output from `Integrated_Experiment_Runner_SP100_fixed_temporal_split.ipynb`.

+- `Nasdaq_rolling2yr_integrated_raw_data.xlsx`
+  Output from `Integrated_Experiment_Runner_NASDAQ.ipynb`.

+- `SP100MainExperiment_rolling2yr_expanding_...xlsx`
+  Output from `Integrated_Experiment_Runner_SP100_main_experiment.ipynb`.

+- `SP100_trainingwindow_rolling1yr3yr_...xlsx`
+  Output from `Integrated_Experiment_Runner_rolling_1_2_3yr_time_sensitivity.ipynb`.

+- `SignedLog_CurrentPnL_integrated_raw_data.xlsx`
+  Output from `Integrated_Experiment_Runner_SP100_signedlog_PnL.ipynb`.

+These workbooks contain the integrated experiment results used to construct the dissertation tables and comparisons.
+They should be treated as **experiment outputs**, not as the raw/model-ready input datasets described in the Data and configuration section above.

 ## Final model specifications

 The shared modelling utilities retain several additional candidate models for compatibility with earlier experiments.
 The final reported experiments are restricted through `EXPERIMENT_CONFIG`.